CosmosContracts/elections/operations/lil_d/lil_d_proposal.md

 ## Voting

-- If confirmed by a Yes vote, the nominee will be appointed to the Department for the six month term of the Charter.
+- If confirmed by a Yes vote, the nominee will be appointed to the Department.
-- If rejected by a No or No With Veto vote, the seat will remain vacant.
+- If rejected by a No or No With Veto vote, this nominee will not be appointed.
+If all the nominees are rejected, the seat will remain vacant.
 - Voting Abstain contributes to meeting quorum but does not express a preference either way.